Robust Routing Made Easy: Introduction

+We note that the simulation introduces no large computational overhead and does not change the way the system works, enabling to use it as a blackbox.
+Also randomized algorithms can be simulated in a similar fashion, provided that all copies of a node have access to a shared source of randomness.
+Note that this requirement is much weaker than globally shared randomness: it makes sense to place the copies of a node in physical proximity to approximately preserve the geometrical layout of the physical realization of the network topology.

-We then proceed to reducing the involved overhead further.
-To this end, we apply the above strategy only to a small subset $E'$ of the edge set.
-Denoting by $v_1,\ldots,v_{\ell}$ the copies of node $v\in V$, for any remaining edge $\{v,w\}\in E$ we add only edges $\{v_i,w_i\}$, $i\in [\ell]$, to the reinforced graph.
-The idea is to choose $E'$ in a way such that the connected components induced by $E\setminus E'$ are of constant size.
+Our approach above raises the question whether we can reduce the involved overhead further.
+In this paper, we will answer this question positively: We propose to apply the above strategy only to a small subset $E'$ of the edge set.
+Denoting by $v_1,\ldots,v_{\ell}$ the copies of node $v\in V$, for any remaining edge $\{v,w\}\in E\setminus E'$ we add only edges $\{v_i,w_i\}$, $i\in [\ell]$, to the reinforced graph.
+The idea is to choose $E'$ in a way such that the connected components induced by $E\setminus E'$ are of constant size, yet $|E'|=\varepsilon |E|$.
 This results in the same asymptotic threshold for $p$, while the number of edges of the reinforced graph drops to $((1-\varepsilon)\ell+\varepsilon \ell^2)|E|$.
-For constant $\varepsilon$, we give constructions with this property for grids or tori of constant dimension and minor-free graphs of bounded degree.
+For any constant choice of $\varepsilon$, we give constructions with this property for grids or tori of constant dimension and minor-free graphs of bounded degree.
 Again, we consider the case of $f=1$ of particular interest: in many typical network topologies, we can reinforce the network to boost the failure probability that can be tolerated from $\Theta(1/n)$ to $\Omega(1/\sqrt{n})$ by roughly doubling (omission faults) or tripling (Byzantine faults) the number of nodes and edges.

-The redundancy in this second construction is near-optimal under the constraint that we want to simulate arbitrary routing scheme in a blackbox fashion, as it entails that we need a surviving copy of each edge, and thus in particular each node.
-While one may argue that the paid price is steep, in many cases it will be smaller than the price for making each individual component sufficiently reliable to avoid this overhead.
-Furthermore, we briefly argue that the simplicity of our constructions enables us to re-purpose the redundant resources in applications with less strict reliability requirements.
+The redundancy in this second construction is near-optimal under the constraint that we want to simulate an arbitrary routing scheme in a blackbox fashion, as it entails that we need a surviving copy of each edge, and thus in particular each node.
+In many cases, the paid price will be smaller than the price for making each individual component sufficiently reliable to avoid this overhead.
+Furthermore, we will argue that the simplicity of our constructions enables us to re-purpose the redundant resources in applications with less strict reliability requirements.

-We wrap up our presentation by suggesting some open problems which we consider of interest for further developing the proposed paradigm of reinforcement against non-benign faults.